1–A QUICK START GUIDE TO READING TAROT

 STEP 3: DRAW ONE CARD

-Shuffle the deck in whatever way feels natural.
+Shuffle the deck whatever way feels natural.
 Draw a single card and place it face up in front of you.

 Do not draw additional cards.
 One is enough.